g4brielvs/g4brielvs.github.io/_posts/2020-03-13-why-is-coronavirus-all-about-mathematics.md

 \end{equation}
 $$

-Unfortunately, that system of differential equations non-linear and does not have analytical solution.
+Unfortunately, that system of differential equations is non-linear and does not have analytical solution.
 Fortunately, we solve it numerically with the following initial conditions,

 - *I(0)* = 1 (patient zero)
 - *N* = 1.000.000 (population)